 Cross your heart and hope to die; even if you don’t know the digits that make Pi (3.141592653…), you may still want to indulge in slice of pie today.
-March 14 is Pi Day, and this year is especially significant, because while it’s typically celebrated on 3/14 at 1:59, because it’s 2015, today it will be super-celebrated at 9:26.
-The best way to salute the unending mathematical constant is with pie, as it’s more delicious than the movie Pi.
+March 14 is Pi Day, and the best way to salute the unending mathematical constant is with pie, as it’s more delicious than just reciting Pi.
 The only problem?
 Pie can be tricky for rookie bakers.
-That’s why we found about 3.14 x 4 kitchen gadgets that can make it easier to bake a pie.
+That’s why we found kitchen gadgets that can make it easier to bake a pie.
 Good luck; we’re square rooting for you.

 One difficult thing about pies is getting them to bake evenly.
 These pans are pretty beloved for their ability to retain a consistent heat across the pastry.
 They’re also fairly scratch-resistant, so feel free to attack the pie with forks right in the (cooled) dish.